NuevoFoundation/workshops/content/english/pygame-pong/activity-3.md

 ---

 # Activity 3
 Kudos!
 You not only fixed the game boundary, you are able to give color to objects too.
-Now lets see if you can change the keys for paddle movement.
+Now let's see if you can change the keys for paddle movement.

-To do this, we need to modify one of the parameters we pass to create left Paddle object.
+To do this, we need to modify one of the parameters we pass to create the left paddle object.
 Remember, from basics section how you defined the `Paddle` class with UP and DOWN key assignments as its attributes.

 Find `// TODO (ACTIVITY 3)` in the code.
-Modify the appropriate attribute value for left paddle so that it accepts 's' key for downward movement of left paddle.
-Notice that currently the downward movement of left paddle is controlled by key 't'.
+Modify the appropriate attribute value for the left paddle so that pressing the 's' key moves the left paddle down.
+Notice that currently the downward movement of the left paddle is controlled by the 't' key.

 {{% notice tip %}}

-<h5>Feel free to expirement with UP key to accept a different key.
+<h5>Feel free to experiment with the UP key to accept a different key.
 Confirm the result after pressing <b>run</b>.</h5>

 {{% /notice %}}